github-education-resources/GitHubGraduation-2021/_data/mmudit01/mmudit01.md

 ---
 name: Mudit Aggarwal
-institution: Thapar Institute Institute of Engineering and Technology
+institution: Thapar Institute of Engineering and Technology, Patiala
 quote: Life is Simple, Its just not easy
 github_user: mmudit01
 ---